ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how society repeats cycles every generation.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why humans mistake patterns for exceptions.

 ---